UMassACM/website/README.md

+# UMass ACM Website

-# The Official Website of the UMass ACM
+The official website of the ACM Chapter at UMass.